-Sacramento, Cal.Alt.
+Sacramento, Cal.-Alt.
 35. Pop.
 65,908.
 To San Francisco 89 miles.
+(Ten days' stopover allowed on all interstate tickets.)
 Sacramento, the capital of California, and seat of government of Sacramento County, is the largest inland city of the State, one of its principal manufacturing cities and the shipping point for a very large deciduous fruit region.
 The Southern Pacific's general shops are located here.
 The city is situated on the east bank of the Sacramento River, one of the great waterways of the United States.
 This river is navigable for 75 miles above Sacramento.